FabmobQC/planificateur/README.md

 Ideally these steps should be automatized, but we're not there yet.

+# Architecture
+The trip planner has three parts: OpenTripPlanner (backend), and otp-react-redux and planificateur-otp-proxy

+## OpenTripPlanner
+We use it as it is, and we try to keep it up to date

+# otp-react-redux
+This is with some modifications.

+## planificateur-otp-proxy
+The frontend communicates directly to the proxy.
+The proxy modify and forwards the requests to the backend.
+It modifies the responses and forward them to the frontend.

+Its goal is to avoid completely modifying OpenTripPlanner, which is a complex software, and to keep the modifications on for easing updates.

 # Build Data
 These operations are expected to be executed locally.